nithyaramakrishnan/data-shield/ts-index.md

 1. Disable OS X keychain on your local system.
 Go to **System preferences > iCloud** and clear the box for **Keychain**.

 2. Delete the secret that you created.
-Be sure that you're logged in to IBM Cloud and have targeted your cluster before you run the following command.
+Be sure that you're logged in to IBM Cloud and are targeted to your cluster before you run the following command.

   ```
   kubectl delete secret converter-docker-config